New York Mets

 The Mets flamed out for much of the decade, as Strawberry and Gooden collapsed under the weight of drugs, alcohol and numerous other run-ins with the law, while a new wave of high-priced free agents failed to reprise the magic of their predecessors from the 1980s.
 Only late in the decade did a turnaround finally develop with the arrival of veteran stars Mike Piazza and John Olerud, as well as the (albeit brief) emergence of catcher Todd Hundley and third baseman Edgardo Alfonzo, leading to the Mets’ first playoff appearance in 11 years in 1999.

-The new ballpark was expected to further lift the Mets’ fortunes, but owner Fred Wilpon ran into major financial and legal troubles after being victimized in (and, some allege, associated with) Bernie Madoff’s Ponzi scheme.
-The resulting soap opera nearly bankrupted the Mets and had a deafening effect on the team, which has struggled to stay relevant despite the presence of gifted young guns Matt Harvey, Jacob deGrom and Noah Syndergaard; a brief spring to the top did lead to a NL pennant in 2015.
+The new ballpark was expected to further lift the Mets’ fortunes, but owner Fred Wilpon ran into major financial and legal troubles after being victimized in (and, some allege, associated with) Bernie Madoff’s massive Ponzi scheme.
+The resulting soap opera nearly bankrupted the Mets and had a deafening effect on the team, which struggled to stay relevant despite the presence of gifted young guns Matt Harvey, Jacob deGrom and Noah Syndergaard; a brief spring to the top did lead to a NL pennant in 2015.

 Highlights of the Mets’ History on This Great Game: